 Is it any good?

+Sounder stands out as an honest celebration of a strong family's triumph over poverty and racism.
 Without sugar-coating the hard lives of black Louisiana sharecroppers, the Morgan family's enduring ties to each other set alight this film depicting the poverty, desperation, and bigotry of the rural South during the Great Depression.
-Beautifully enhanced by the country blues of Lightnin' Hopkins and the hollers and rough-hewn cakewalks of the inimitable Taj Mahal (who appears as Ike), Sounder stands out as an honest celebration of a strong family's triumph over poverty and racism.
+The movie's beautifully enhanced by the country blues of Lightnin' Hopkins and the hollers and rough-hewn cakewalks of the inimitable Taj Mahal (who appears as Ike).
 The transformation of svelte, elegant Cicely Tyson into the ragged, destitute Rebecca epitomizes the sharp contrast between the life most Americans lead and the back-breaking, desperate circumstances the Morgan family transcends.

-Winfield and Tyson skillfully balance between the proud flash of individuality, and the drab obsequious shell society demands.
-In support, a range of actors with real -- if largely unknown -- faces adds to the film's authentic feel, including Kevin Hooks as a convincing David, whose attachment to his father is palpable.
+Winfield and Tyson skillfully balance between the proud flash of individuality and the drab obsequious shell society demands.
+In support, a range of actors with real -- if largely unknown -- faces add to the film's authentic feel, including Kevin Hooks as a convincing David, whose attachment to his father is palpable.
 It takes an argument before Nathan can acknowledge that love and before David realizes that it is out of an equal love that his father urges him toward the faraway school.
-The other children onscreen are frequently wooden, a minor flaw in an otherwise excellent production.
-The hard, hot light of the rural South floods its scenes, revealing the depths of feeling which saw some families through such trials.
+The other children on-screen are frequently wooden, a minor flaw in an otherwise excellent production.
+The hard, hot light of the rural South floods its scenes, revealing the depths of feeling that saw some families through such trials.

-Families can talk about whether movies usually depict life realistically.
-Do movies ever gloss over distasteful but real life experiences such as poverty, death, or loss?
+Families can talk about whether movies depict life realistically.
+Do movies usually gloss over distasteful but real-life experiences such as poverty, death, and loss?
 Why or why not?
 Does this movie do so?
 Do you think realism adds to or detracts from stories?